FAQs for Graduate Students

 All test scores are required to be sent directly from the testing agency to the admissions office electronically.

-Once you accept your admission and submit your $500 non-refundable deposit in your admissions portal, please reach out to your program advisor for registration advisement.
+Once you accept your admission and submit your non-refundable deposit in your Admissions Portal, please reach out to your program advisor for registration advisement.

-Part II: Attend the New Student Academic Convocation, being held virtually on September 5.
+Part II: Attend the New Student Academic Convocation.

-If you are an international student, you are required to attend a mandatory SEVIS check-in at either the New York City or Long Island campus.
+International Students: You are required to attend a mandatory SEVIS check-in at either the New York City or Long Island campus, as well as an in-person International Student Orientation on September 2, 2025 (for Fall 2025 admits).

-After you have received your acceptance to the graduate program, please check out the financial documents requirements on STEP 4 and upload the required documents to your Admissions Portal for the I-20 process review.
+After you have received your acceptance to the graduate program, please reply to the admission offer and pay the deposit through your Admissions Portal.
+Please check out the required financial documents under the “How to Get an I-20” section and upload the required documents to your Admissions Portal for the I-20 process review.

 All issued I-20s will be uploaded to your Admissions Portal under the “Status Update” section.
-If you have any questions about the I-20 process, please contact the International Admissions Office at international@nyit.edu for assistance.
+If you have any questions about the I-20 process, please contact the Office of International Admissions at international@nyit.edu for assistance.

 Graduate I-20s are issued for 24 months.
 You can apply for an extension if the program requires additional semesters for completion.
 The duration of the graduate programs is flexible.
 It is based on your completion (time frame) of the required credits.

-All international students are required to enroll in 9 credits per semester except the last semester.
+All international students are required to enroll in nine (9) credits per semester, except the last semester.

-You need to upload the required financial documents and the SEVIS I-20 Transfer form to your portal for I-20 process review.
+Please upload the required financial documents and the completed SEVIS I-20 Transfer form to your Admissions Portal for the I-20 process review.

-Please check out the financial documents requirements on STEP 4.
+Please check out the financial documents requirements under the “How to Get an I-20” section.

 International students are allowed to work up to 20 hours per week during the academic semesters, and up to 35 hours per week during Intersession or Summer break.